 “Take your time,” Jean replied, brushing past the counter as her gaze drifted to the familiar shelves.
 “Just browsing for now.”

 Levi nodded, quietly moving to lock the front door behind her.
-The click of the lock made a definitive sound, marking the transition from an open shop to something more private, from hours to after hours.
+The click of the deadbolt made a definitive sound, marking the transition from an open shop to something more private.
+From hours to after hours.

-He went back to finishing his closing routine, but he kept stealing glances in her direction.
+He went back to finishing his cashing up, but he kept stealing glances in her direction.
 Jean was still drifting quietly between shelves, her silhouette sliding in and out of view between towers of records.

-When he finally finished and found her again, she was seated near the back of the shop, her legs crossed comfortably beneath her.
-An old french jazz record rested in her lap.
+When he finally finished and found her again, she was seated near the back of the shop, her legs crossed comfortably beneath her on the rug.
+An old French jazz record rested in her lap.
 She traced the edge of its faded sleeve with slow, careful fingers, as though the music inside might shatter if she moved too quickly.

 Jean didn’t look up.
 Her eyes remained on the artwork.